kks110/python-bat-out-of-hell-game/README.md

 * It keeps track of your score
 * Score increases when a fireball hits the left hand side of the screen
 * Added gems, these also give you score.
 Different gems give different scores
-* Gems as spawned at different frequencies depending on value
+* Gems are spawned at different frequencies depending on value
 * It saves your score to a file, and at the end, will display the top five in that file
 * Has a life system and displays that as hearts
 * You can collect water droplets to increase your life